 Study in the Square Mile, the heart of London’s financial district where you’ll be in close proximity to the Silicon Roundabout and some of the biggest FinTech companies in the UK.
 You’ll study on the doorstep of the industry, with potential opportunities for placements/employment2, and the chance to continue your development with FinTech employers.

 This is a professionally focused course which has been devised to provide a hands-on approach where students have the opportunity to develop end-to-end industry-like projects.
 You’ll be taught by experienced academics with sound FinTech knowledge, who are qualified academically and professionally (please note staff may be subject to change).

 To help you prepare for the fast-paced but exhilarating world of FinTech, the course includes real-life scenarios that will put your creative and problem solving abilities to the test.
 You may decide to apply for our FinTech MSc course with Extended Professional Practice.
 This is an 18-month option and is aimed at individuals who are looking to attain a deeper understanding of business in a very practical way.
 You are expected to spend twenty-two weeks at one (or more) host employer or campus-based setting(s) and will have the opportunity to apply theory to practice.
 Find out more about our Extended Professional Practice study option.

 Prepare for your future

-Tailored talks by experts from academia, the FinTech sector and the real world of entrepreneurship touching various areas of finance, technology, big data and leadership and held at regular intervals over the academic year to inspire and offer students vast networking opportunities within the community.
+Potential opportunity for talks by experts which in the past have been from academia, the FinTech sector and the real world of entrepreneurship and have covered areas such as finance, technology, big data and leadership which have inspired and offered students networking opportunities within the comminuity2.